 ACCOMPLISHMENTS: VCTC continues to identify, pursue, and secure new state and federal funding for high priority transportation projects.
-As part of this work, VCTC developed and updated the Transportation Improvement Program that allows the Commission to obtain funding for priority projects through the five-year State Transportation Improvement Program (STIP) and the Federal Transportation Improvement Program (FTIP).
+As part of this work, VCTC developed and updated the 2023 Transportation Improvement Program that allows the Commission to obtain funding for priority projects through the five-year State Transportation Improvement Program (STIP) and the Federal Transportation Improvement Program (FTIP).
 Staff supports local agencies in updating the FTIP by providing technical assistance and in facilitating timely delivery of projects particularly those funded with state or federal funds.

-The passage of Senate Bill (SB) 1 included new critical administrative roles for VCTC.
-Staff continues to work with the California Transportation Commission (CTC), Caltrans, and Southern California Association of Governments (SCAG) to provide input into the development of funding guidelines and new Caltrans programs, projects, and requirements, including the 2022 Solutions for Congested Corridor Program (SCCP) and the Trade Corridor Enhancement Program (TCEP) Cycle 3.
-Staff serves as a clearinghouse notifying local agencies of upcoming calls-for-projects, such as the Active Transportation Program (ATP) Cycle 6 and Caltrans Planning Grants, and new Congestion Mitigation & Air Quality (CMAQ), Low Carbon Transit Operations program (LCTOP) and State of Good Repair (SGR) funds.
-VCTC worked with local agencies to facilitate allocation/obligation of these funds and submitted the required reports to Caltrans in order to meet the accountability requirements of the SB 1 program.
-VCTC also partnered with the National Park Service in a grant proposal to the Sustainable Transportation Planning Grant Program.
+Staff continues to work with the California Transportation Commission (CTC), Caltrans, and Southern California Association of Governments (SCAG) to provide input into the development of funding guidelines and new Caltrans programs, projects, and requirements, particularly as it relates to new funds introduced by the Infrastructure Investment and Jobs Act (IIJA).
+Staff serves as a clearinghouse notifying local agencies of upcoming calls-forprojects, such as the Cycle 6 Active Transportation Program (ATP) and Caltrans Planning Grants and administers the selection of projects for Congestion Mitigation & Air Quality (CMAQ), Low Carbon Transit Operations program (LCTOP) and State of Good Repair (SGR) funds.
+VCTC worked with local agencies to facilitate allocation/obligation of funds for regional projects and submitting the required reports to meet the accountability requirements of these state and federal programs.

-DESCRIPTION: Federal and State laws give VCTC responsibility for programming specific categories of transportation funding within Ventura County, including the Surface Transportation Program (STP), the CMAQ program, Federal Transit Administration (FTA) programs, the Active Transportation Program, and LCTOP and SGR programs.
+DESCRIPTION: Federal and state laws give VCTC responsibility for programming specific categories of transportation funding within Ventura County, including the Surface Transportation Program (STP), the CMAQ program, Federal Transit Administration (FTA) programs, the Active Transportation Program, and LCTOP and SGR programs.
 VCTC prioritizes and nominates projects for these funding programs as well as submits projects to the CTC for inclusion in the STIP.
 VCTC updates the FTIP submittal to SCAG which includes Air Quality Calculations and Performance Measures for projects.

 Over the last few years, significant changes have occurred in Transportation Project Financing.
 Funding programs have become more complex and now include performance targets to meet safety, congestion, innovation, economic development, and climate and land use goals.
-Additionally, the recent passage of the Infrastructure Investment and Jobs Act (IIJA), which provides new federal investment in infrastructure including roads, bridges and mass transit, increases funding opportunities for local transportation projects.
+Additionally, the recent passage of the Infrastructure Investment and Jobs Act (IIJA), which provides new federal investment in infrastructure including roads, bridges, and mass transit, increases funding opportunities for local transportation projects.
 Consequently, there is likely to be a significant increase in staff work over the next few years to ensure Ventura County maintains its competitive position for new grant funds.
-This task makes no change to the Fiscal Year 2021/2022 approved staffing level, although it should be noted that the budget includes a portion of the Analyst position that was first added with the prior budget, to ensure adequate monitoring of FTA compliance of VCTC and subrecipients.
-To date VCTC has been unable to fill this position but recruitment efforts are ongoing.
+This task makes no change to the Fiscal Year 2021/2022 approved staffing level; however, it should be noted that the budget includes a portion of an Analyst position to ensure adequate monitoring of FTA compliance of VCTC and subrecipients.